 Some analyses use input from several input files to generate a single output.
-In this last exercise, you'll learn how to recognize and work with this sort of workflows.
+In this last part of the Workflows Quickstart tutorial, you'll learn how to recognize and work with this sort of workflows.

 Workflows that accept arrays (sets) as inputs